John Russell, Viscount Amberley: Personal life

 In November 1860, the black-haired and short statured Lord Amberley met and fell in love with Janet Chambers, daughter of the publisher Robert Chambers.
 The affection remained strong until her death in 1863, but it does not appear probable that Amberley ever contemplated marrying her.

 He met Katharine Stanley in early 1864.
 Lord and Lady Russell disliked her parents, the politician Lord Stanley of Alderley and the women's education campaigner Lady Stanley of Alderley.
 The couple was thus prohibited from seeing each other for six months, but married immediately after the separation on 8 November 1864 at Alderley, Cheshire.
 In sharp contrast to her serious and shy husband, Lady Amberley was remarkably vivacious, and their brief marriage was very happy.

 Amberley had two sons and twin daughters, one of whom was stillborn.
 The eldest child, Frank, was born nine months after their marriage.
 Rachel Lucretia and her stillborn sister were born prematurely on 2 March 1868, at St. Martin, London, shortly after the couple's return from a tour of North America; the surviving daughter was named after Lucretia Mott, the social reformer whom the couple had met in Boston.
 In 1870, Lord and Lady Amberley bought Ravenscroft, a country home near Chepstow in Monmouthshire, where he was a magistrate, and spent their time enjoying nature and domestic life.
 Their youngest and most prominent child, Bertrand, was born in 1872.
 Amberley asked John Stuart Mill to be Bertrand's secular godfather, and Mill accepted.

-Through Mill, Lord Amberley met Douglas Spalding, a lawyer by profession and amateur biologist whom he employed as a tutor for his sons.
+Through Mill, Lord Amberley met Douglas Spalding, a lawyer by profession and amateur biologist who he employed as a tutor for his sons.
 Amberley encouraged him to continue his research on imprinting at his home, although his guests were terrified to see chickens roaming around the drawing-room and library.
 Spalding suffered from tuberculosis and was thus considered unfit for marriage.
 Lord Amberley felt that there was nevertheless no reason to condemn Spalding to celibacy and, after a discussion with his wife, allowed them to engage in a sexual relationship.